-The activity must be designed primarily to meet the continuing education needs of a specific NCRA credential holder segment or segments, including court reporters, broadcast captioners, CART providers, scopists, court reporting educational instructors and administrators, legal videographers, and/or trial presentation professionals.
+The activity must be designed primarily to meet the continuing education needs of a specific NCRA credential holder segment or segments, including court reporters, captioners, legal videographers, and court reporting educational instructors and administrators.

 Section 2.03 Relation to Professional Competence

 The learning objectives of the activity must be closely related to improving or maintaining the professional competence of one or more of the target audiences mentioned above.